How to Ride the Tube in London: A Beginner’s Guide

 2. Buying Tickets

-- Single and Return Tickets: These paper tickets are valid for one journey and can be bought from ticket machines or ticket counters.
-However, they are generally more expensive than other options.
+Single and Return Tickets: These are the tickets which are used for once journey and is available to be purchased at machine ticket issuing centers as well as from ticket counter.
+However, they are comparatively costlier than the other options.

 3. Navigating the Stations